Hitcents/unity3d-standards/coding.md

 ```

 If you can make Unity generate files like this by default, I will give you a cookie.

+#Commented code

+If it is a quick hack you are going to fix later, it is OK to *temporarily* comment out code.
+If there is commented code that you are not sure what it does, or has been there a while, *DELETE IT*!
+We have source control, there is no reason to commit commented code long term.

 #Public fields